Vrlika: History

 In the year 1406, King Ladislaus of Naples gave Prozor Fortress, at that time Castrum Werhlychky as a center of Vrlička župa, to the Bosnian nobleman Hrvoje Vukčić.
 During the medieval period, Vrlika, along with the rest of the Balkans, experienced invasion and subsequent occupation by the Ottoman Empire in 1522.
 During the Ottoman rule, the local population of Vrlika was forced to convert to Islam or leave.
 Many of the original settlers from Vrlika left for the island of Olib in the Adriatic Sea off the Croatian coast.
 During Ottoman rule, it was nahija centre as "Vrhrika" initially in Croatian vilayet of Sanjak of Bosnia between 1522 and 1537, laterly in Sanjak of Kilis between 1537 and 1688.

 In 1688, the town was liberated from the Ottomans by the Republic of Venice as a result of the Morean War.
 Locally, the uprising against the Ottomans was led by Croatian priest Father Josip Bogić.
 It was again occupied by Ottomans briefly in 1715 during Ottoman–Venetian War (1714–1718).
 During French rule (1805–1814), Vrlika became a municipality in the Šibenik district.
 Franz Joseph I of Austria visited Vrlika in 1875 and noted impressions in his diary.

 The town was part of the Republic of Serbian Krajina on August 26, 1991.
-It was liberated by Croatian troops in 5 August 1995 during Operation Storm.
+It was liberated by Croatian troops on 5 August 1995 during Operation Storm.